 The “standardized field sobriety tests” are a scam.
 They do not test sobriety or driving ability.
 They test reflexes.
 Regardless, Texas law allows some crazy rules such as:

 - The standardized field sobriety tests are touted as having an accuracy related to intoxication, yet this is bogus junk “cop” science, none of it scientifically peer reviewed.
 The SFSTs tend to test agility and balance more than driving ability.
-Standing on one foot has absolutely nothing to do with your ability to drive.
+Standing on one foot has absolutely nothing to do with a person’s ability to drive.